sorbet/sorbet/docs/compiler-caveats.md

 In our tests, we patch require and provide this value before loading the shared
 object: https://github.com/stripe/sorbet_llvm/blob/c6f55f98/test/patch_require.rb#L31.

+The compiler assumes that you have a monkey patch for `BasicObject#nil?` that behaves identically to `Kernel#nil?`.
+If you do not have this, calling `.nil?` on an object that does respond to `nil?` or defines it in some other way will not throw an exception (as the interpreter would do) but will instead evaluate to whether the receiver is `nil` or not.

 ## Thread safety

 The compiler currently assumes that the artifacts it produces are used in a single-threaded context.